C010UR/symfony-library-app/README.md

 # [MTEC](http://mtec.by/ru/) Library app

-This is a diploma for [Mark Laurenchikas](https://vk.com/lemurlaur)
+This is a diploma project for [Mark Laurenchikas](https://vk.com/lemurlaur)

 ## Project overview